JuniorTour/es6-mario/public/notes/notes.md

 - <2> Physical Effect - Inertia Force and Friction Force in Game(Ep8)

-In our game, mario has Inertia Force and Friction Force, when he stop to run, he have to walk further.
+In our game, mario has Inertia Force and Friction Force, when he stop to run, he have to walk a bit more.
 And when he is running, his velocity will be slow down partly by the Friction Force, the implementation is like below:

 ``` javascript
 // ./js/traits/go.js